Temple Bar, Dublin: History

-In medieval (Anglo-Norman) times, the name of the district was St. Andrews Parish.
+In medieval (Anglo-Norman) times, the district was part of St. Andrews Parish and one of the earliest structures in the area was the Augustinian Friary of the Most Holy Trinity which was located near present day Cecelia Street from around 1259 onwards.
 It was a suburb, located outside the city walls.
-But the area fell into disuse beginning in the 14th century because it was exposed to attacks by the native Irish.
+However, the area fell into disuse beginning in the 14th century, as it was exposed to attacks by the native Irish.

 The land was redeveloped in the 17th century, to create gardens for the houses of wealthy English families.
 At that time the shoreline of the River Liffey ran further inland of where it lies today, along the line formed by Essex Street, Temple Bar and Fleet Street.
 Marshy land to the river side of this line was progressively walled in and reclaimed, allowing houses to be built upon what had been the shoreline; but unusually, the reclaimed land was not quayed, so that the backyards of the houses ran down to the water's edge.
 (Not until 1812 were these backyards replaced by Wellington Quay.)
 The fronts of the houses then constituted a new street.
 The first mention of Temple Bar as the name of this street is in Bernard de Gomme's Map of Dublin from 1673, which shows the reclaimed land and new buildings.
 Other street names given nearby are Dammas Street (now Dame Street) and Dirty Lane (now Temple Lane South).

 It is generally thought that the street known as Temple Bar got its name from the Temple family, whose progenitor Sir William Temple built a house and gardens there in the early 1600s.
 Temple had moved to Ireland in 1599 with the expeditionary force of the Earl of Essex, for whom he served as secretary.
 (He had previously been secretary of Sir Philip Sydney until the latter was killed in battle.)
 After Essex was beheaded for treason in 1601, Temple "retired into private life", but he was then solicited to become provost of Trinity College, serving from 1609 until his death in 1627 at age 72.
 William Temple's son John became the Master of the Rolls in Ireland (a senior judicial position) and was the author of a famous pamphlet excoriating the native Irish population for an uprising in 1641.
 John's son William Temple became a famous English statesman.